-A collection of stories about black-white personal relationships and some of the common pitfalls that white people fall into, often without realizing it.
+This episode of Safe Space Radio features multiple stories of relationships between Black and white people, exploring race in personal relationships and some of the common pitfalls that white people fall into—often without realizing it.

-A conversation with anti-racism educator Paul Marcus about how, by studying history, he came to understand racism as a system, and how this understanding shapes his work.
+Anti-racism educator Paul Marcus discusses how, by studying history, he came to understand racism as a system, and how this understanding shapes his work.

-In part two of our conversation, anthropologist and social work student Natasha Wilson talks about how, as a black woman in mostly-white schools and workplaces, she felt shunned and avoided, which made it harder to deal with other adversity in her life.
+Anthropologist and social work student Natasha Wilson talks about being a black woman in mostly-white schools and workplaces.
+She remembers feeling shunned and avoided, which made it harder to deal with other adversity in her life.
 She also talks about how these experiences have inspired her research on Post-Traumatic Growth.

-We begin a new series on racism in Maine with a conversation with Natasha Wilson, who moved to Maine in 2012 following the tragic death of two of her brothers.
+Natasha Wilson moved to Maine in 2012 following the tragic death of two of her brothers.
 She talks about how her experience of racism has been shaped by the different places she’s lived, and how she was unprepared for the alienation and hostility she has experienced in overwhelmingly white states like Iowa and Maine.
 We also discuss the …read more »